denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 # CNN CIFAR-10

 A 5-layer CNN (4 convolutional layers + 1 fully connected) is built.
 Its performances are tested in terms of accuracy on CIFAR-10 dataset (converted in TFRecords format).
-The model is built using the new TensorFlow API (tf.estimator).
+The model is coded using the new TensorFlow API (tf.estimator).

 ### STEP ONE: Covert CIFAR-10 in TFRecords
-To achieve this task, a script from TensorFlow Tutorial was used (Is a standard script that everybody uses)
+To achieve this task, a script from TensorFlow Tutorial was used (is a standard script, often used by the community)
 ```
 $: python generate_cifar10_tfrecords.py
 ```
-The same, can be done using a similar script from TFSlim Library.
+Another standard script to convert data in TFRecords can be found in TFSlim Library.
+Before running the script, different classes must be organized in different folders.

 ### STEP TWO: Train and Evaluate the model
 ```